Marked nodal curves with vector fields: Introduction

 Knudsen's original stabilization admits an inverse operation called contraction.
-Similarly, we will show that under suitable circumstances, our two operations admit inverse operations (Theorem \ref{theorem: the main universal curve theorem}), which will allow us to prove a technical result (Theorem \ref{theorem: universal curve theorem simplified statement}) similar to Knudsen's theorem that $\overline{\mathcal M}_{g,n+1}$ is the universal curve over $\overline{\mathcal M}_{g,n}$.
+Similarly, we will show that under suitable circumstances, our two operations admit inverse operations (Theorem \ref{theorem: the main universal curve theorem}), which will allow us to prove a technical result (Theorem \ref{theorem: universal curve theorem simplified statement}) reminiscent of Knudsen's theorem that $\overline{\modu M}_{g,n+1}$ is the universal curve over $\overline{\modu M}_{g,n}$.
+Very roughly, instead of $n$-marked curves, we will consider curves with a vector field and $m+n$ markings, the first $m$ of which are vanishing points of the vector field and the remaining $n$ give stability; then, the `universal curve' in this situation is isomorphic to the analogous space with $m$ markings of the first kind, and $n+1$ markings of the second kind, by Theorem \ref{theorem: universal curve theorem simplified statement}.